solanoctua/seeker/README.md

 # seeker
-**Quadcopter image processing for some tasks ,such as precise landing, object tracking, avoiding obstacles, follow me etc. using python opencv and dronekit**
+**Quadcopter image processing for some basic tasks ,such as precise landing, object tracking, avoiding obstacles, follow me etc. using python opencv and dronekit**

 **Platform:**